10 Ways to Stop Wasting Money This Year

 It doesn’t matter the reason or the season, saving money will never go out of style.
 That’s why Hip2Save is dedicated to bringing you deals, steals, and the best ways to save all year round.
 We’ve compiled a list of tried and true methods to stop the money suck and help you stop wasting your hard-earned money this year.

 It’s no secret that wasted food equals wasted money, and with the US throwing away over $160 billion worth of food each year, we all could afford to save!
 One simple way is to preplan meals for lunch and dinner, which helps make shopping and cooking a touch easier as well.
 At Hip2Save, our team members Michelle, Amber, Lina, and our other Michelle have posted about their meal planning rituals if you’re looking for tips to get started!

 2. Be smarter with travel plans.

-Whether you’re planning a trip to Disney, or any vacation in general, there are always ways to cut costs.
-We’ve even outlined some ways to save when searching for airfare, traveling around a new city, booking an AirBnB, or when to book your vacation for the best deals.
+When you’re planning any vacation there are always ways to cut costs.
+We’ve even outlined some ways to save when traveling around a new city or when to book your vacation for the best deals.
 Either pocket that extra money saved or splurge on other parts of your vacay!